-Learning to Increase Visibility
+Learning to Increase Motorcycle Rider Visibility

 Control when riding a motorcycle starts with visibility, which means seeing, evaluating and acting.
 This is an important lesson for motorcycle riders, since they are the most exposed motorist on the roadway.
 Motorcyclists according to the National Highway Traffic Safety Administration (NHTSA) in 2006 or 35 times are more likely to be killed than the driver of a passenger vehicle per miles traveled.
-This number has not decrease in recent years, with the registration of more motorcycles annually, than there were in 2006.
+This number has not decreased in recent years, with the registration of more motorcycles annually, than there were in 2006.

 The Motorcycle Safety Foundation (MSF) has designed a system for dealing with the risks motorcycle riders face on a daily basis.
 The idea of the system is that the motorcyclist ultimately is the one person most responsible for their own safety.
-What this means is that as a motorcyclist has the duty to take care of him or her self and not to place any more responsibility or trust on another motorists, than is absolutely necessary.
+What this means is that as a motorcyclist has the duty to take care of him or her self and not to place any more responsibility or trust in another motorist than is absolutely necessary.

 The system designed by the MSF uses the acronym SEE, which stands for search, evaluate and execute.
 This is a learning process involving these three elements that can help to keep the motorcyclists safer for every mile traveled can help reduce the number of crashes.